cloudnative-pg/cloudnative-pg/docs/src/replication.md

 As you can imagine, the availability zone is just an example, but you could customize this behavior based on other labels that describe the node, such as storage, CPU, or memory.

+## Replication slots for High Availability

+Replication slots are a native PostgreSQL feature introduced in 9.4 that provide an automated way to ensure that the primary does not remove WAL segments until they have been received by all the attached standbys, and that the primary does not remove rows which could cause a recovery conflict even when the standby is (temporarily) disconnected.

+This feature is available for PostgreSQL 11 or higher.